m-bariya/m-bariya.github.io/_projects/scientific_illustration.md

     From left to right: illustration for the paper "Wearable Biosensors for Body Computing", illustration detail from the Berkeley Science Review, and illustration detail from a blog post presenting an approach to grid outage detection from end-point measurements.
 </div>

-Here are a few full-spread pages of my illustration and design work from the Berkeley Science Review.
+Here are a few full-spreads showing my illustration and design work from the Berkeley Science Review.

 <div class="container">
   <div class="row">